Vernalhav/levada/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the site
 title: "[BUG]"
 labels: bug
 assignees: Vernalhav